• Art magazine

 Catalox

-Cutting boards in different designs and different woods
+Cutting boards in different designs and different woods.

 Photo by İsa A. Özalp @isaozalp, via Unsplash

-Owner and managing director of Kunstplaza .
-Publicist, editor and passionate blogger in the field of art, design and creativity since 2011.
+Owner and Managing Director of Kunstplaza.
+Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.

 Joachim Rodriguez y Romero

-Owner and managing director of Kunstplaza .
-Publicist, editor and passionate blogger in the field of art, design and creativity since 2011.
-Successful conclusion in web design as part of a university degree (2008).
-Further development of creativity techniques through courses in free drawing, expression painting and theatre/acting.
-Profound knowledge of the art market through many years of journalistic research and numerous collaborations with actors/institutions from art and culture.
+Owner and Managing Director of Kunstplaza.
+Journalist, editor, and passionate blogger in the field of art, design, and creativity since 2011.
+Successful completion of a degree in web design as part of a university study (2008).
+Further development of creativity techniques through courses in free drawing, expressive painting, and theatre/acting.
+Profound knowledge of the art market through years of journalistic research and numerous collaborations with actors/institutions from art and culture.

 www. kunstplaza .de/